DP-404/Sunrider-MoA-DP404-Mod/README.md

 # Sunrider MoA DP404 Mod
 # What is DP404 Mod?
-This is a mod for the open source visual novel Sunrider Mask of Arcadius Beta 7.2 developed by [Love In Space](https://forum.loveinspace.moe/).
+This is a mod for the freeware visual novel Sunrider Mask of Arcadius Beta 7.2 developed by [Love In Space](https://forum.loveinspace.moe/).
 It contains several bug fixes of the code and other addings to the game.
 You are free to modify, translate and/or expand Sunrider or this mod in any maneer you desire, so long as you don't charge other people's money for any of Sunrider assets.